 optimized_model, opt_spec, report = blade.optimize(

-model, # The original model, here is a torch scrip model.
+model, # The original TorchScript model.

-'o1', # Optimization level o1 or o2.
+'o1', # Optimization level: o1 or o2.

 config=blade.Config()